CSSE 11+ Exam Creative Writing Tips 2024

 6. Develop a beginning, middle and end balance

-Many children struggle with defining the beginning, middle and end of their story, however, you can help by drawing three sections onto the paper at revision time, asking them to stay within these sections.
+Many children struggle with defining the beginning, middle and end of their story, however, you can help by drawing three sections onto the paper at revision time, and asking them to stay within these sections.
 To this end, the beginning and end sections should be of similar length and shorter than the middle section.

 7. Prepare for an emergency ending